 Unintended Pregnancy While in an Unstable Relationship — 5 Tips

-Expecting a child in an unsure relationship is often fraught with fear, doubts and worry.
-After all, most women desire to start a family in safe and stable environment.
+Expecting a child in an unsure relationship is often fraught with fear, doubts, and worry.
+After all, most women desire to start a family in a safe and stable environment.

 You may like: ⚖️ Wondering whether to have an abortion or not? — Take the Abortion Test!

 Hormones Can Put a Strain on the Relationship

 Your relationship may have been rocky for quite some time already - and being pregnant has just made things worse…